encode/django-rest-framework/docs/tutorial/quickstart.md

     # Install Django and Django REST framework into the virtualenv
     pip install django
     pip install djangorestframework

+    # Create a new project
+    django-admin.py tutorial

-    # Create a new app
+    # Create a new app within the project
+    cd tutorial
     python manage.py startapp quickstart

 Next you'll need to get a database set up and synced.
 If you just want to use SQLite for now, then you'll want to edit your `tutorial/settings.py` module to include something like this: